Carver Ranches, West Park, Florida

 Carver Ranches was a census-designated place (CDP) in Broward County, Florida, United States.
 The population was 4,299 at the 2000 census.

 In 2005 it became one of four neighborhoods to incorporate into the new city of West Park.

 Geography

 Carver Ranches is located at (25.991718, -80.191716).

 According to the United States Census Bureau, the CDP has a total area of 1.7 km2, all land.

 Demographics

+A community named Carver Ranch Estates was listed as an unincorpoated place in the 1970 U.S. census.
+It was not listed in subsequesnt censuses until it was named as a census designated place in the 2000 U.S. census formed out of the deleted Miami Gardens-Utopia-Carver CDP.
+It was incorporated into the city of West Park prior to the 2010 U.S. census.

+Carver Ranches CDP, Florida – Racial and ethnic composition Note: the US Census treats Hispanic/Latino as an ethnic category.
+This table excludes Latinos from the racial categories and assigns them to a separate category.
+Hispanics/Latinos may be of any race.